Educational psychology

 Educational psychology is the branch of psychology concerned with the scientific study of human learning.
-The study of learning processes, from both cognitive and behavioral perspectives, allows researchers to understand individual differences in intelligence, cognitive development, affect, motivation, self-regulation, and self-concept, as well as their role in learning.
+The study of learning processes from both cognitive and behavioral perspectives allows researchers to understand individual differences in intelligence and cognitive development, affect, motivation, self-regulation, and self-concept, as well as their role in learning.
 The field of educational psychology relies heavily on quantitative methods, including testing and measurement, to enhance educational activities related to instructional design, classroom management, and assessment, which serve to facilitate learning processes in various educational settings across the lifespan.

-Educational psychology can in part be understood through its relationship with other disciplines.
-It is informed primarily by psychology, bearing a relationship to that discipline analogous to the relationship between medicine and biology.
+Educational psychology can be partly understood through its relationship with other disciplines.
+It is primarily informed by psychology, bearing a relationship to that discipline analogous to the relationship between medicine and biology.
 It is also informed by neuroscience.
 Educational psychology in turn informs a wide range of specialties within educational studies, including instructional design, educational technology, curriculum development, organizational learning, special education, classroom management, and student motivation.
 Educational psychology both draws from and contributes to cognitive science and the learning theory.
 In universities, departments of educational psychology are usually housed within faculties of education, possibly accounting for the lack of representation of educational psychology content in introductory psychology textbooks.

 The field of educational psychology involves the study of memory, conceptual processes, and individual differences (via cognitive psychology) in conceptualizing new strategies for learning processes in humans.
 Educational psychology has been built upon theories of operant conditioning, functionalism, structuralism, constructivism, humanistic psychology, Gestalt psychology, and information processing.

-Educational psychology has seen rapid growth and development as a profession in the last twenty years.
+Educational psychology has experienced rapid growth as a profession in recent decades.
 School psychology began with the concept of intelligence testing leading to provisions for special education students, who could not follow the regular classroom curriculum in the early part of the 20th century.
 Another main focus of school psychology was to help close the gap for children of colour, as the fight against racial inequality and segregation was still very prominent, during the early to mid-1900s.
-However, "school psychology" itself has built a fairly new profession based upon the practices and theories of several psychologists among many different fields.
+However, "school psychology" has developed as a relatively new profession.
 Educational psychologists are working side by side with psychiatrists, social workers, teachers, speech and language therapists, and counselors in an attempt to understand the questions being raised when combining behavioral, cognitive, and social psychology in the classroom setting.